bdombro/slimr/packages/mdi-paths/README.md

 [Material Design Icon](https://materialdesignicons.com) paths for any TS/JS project, packaged as single files default export = path.

+Compared to Iconify

+- Has all of the mdi aliases
+- Uses Lazy ESM Imports instead of fetching from CDN/internet
+- Is smaller bundle impact - icon files are smaller, React component smaller

+Features

+- Lazy ESM Imports instead of fetching from CDN/internet
-- Each modules is named to match the name in [https://materialdesignicons.com](https://materialdesignicons.com), so easy to find
+- Each icon is a seperate Javascript module, named to match the name in [https://materialdesignicons.com](https://materialdesignicons.com), so easy to find
-- Unlike most libraries, this one includes all the aliases found in [https://materialdesignicons.com](https://materialdesignicons.com)
-- By splitting the paths into different files, lazy loading is easy and possible!
-- Version is pinned to the version of `@mdi/svg` this was generated from
+- For React fans, you can use LazyIconSvg or IconSvg from `@slimr/mdi-paths/react`.

 `@slimr` is a set of slim React (hence '@slimr') libs: